Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 Then I sanded and stained all the board with Minwax dark walnut stain.

-You could paint a white square or anything you’d like on it at this point, but I just left it plain.
+You could paint a white square or anything you’d like on the pallet backboard at this point, but I just left it plain.
 I found the studs on the wall and just screwed the boards directly into the wall.

 Thanks so much for stopping by!
 Have a creative day!